Dalina07/rsschool-cv/cv.md

 #### Junior Front-end developer
 ___
 ### Contacts:
-**phone number:** +7(910) 418 69 07
+**phone number:** +7 (910) 418 69 07
 **e-mail adress:** ali.gavrikova@gmail.ru
 **discord:** Dalina07

 ___

 ### Personal information
-В настоящее время я осваиваю специальность "front-end developer". Моя цель - закончить обучение в статусе junior +. Из сильных сторон я выделяю упорство, способность проработать большое колличество информации.
+Now I have been stading new profession - "front-end developer".
+My goal is to become a good developer and create high-quality products.
+My strengths: perseverance and ability to work with a large amount of information.
 ___
 ### Skills
   * HTML & CSS